-Note: in the current (2015) BJCP Style Guidelines, Blonde Ale is Style 18A in Category 18 Pale American Ale.
+Note: In the most recent BJCP guidelines in 2021, a Blonde Ale is classified as Category 18A.
 The old 2008 Category 6 Light Hybrid has been removed.
 Category 18 contains modern American ales of average strength and light color that are moderately malty to moderately bitter.
+Pale American Ale

 The information below is still valid, but for those studying for the new BJCP exam, it may be incomplete.
 Use it as supplemental reading for the style and I will endeavor to update the styles as fast as I can.